typeable/compaREST/test/golden/common/pathItem/operation/responses/del/report.md

 ## **POST** /test

-Reponse code 500 has been added.
+Reponse code 500 has been removed.